The anthology justifies Mick Garris’s passion for horror, though he ironically proves to be one of his project’s liabilities.

 It’s an anodyne tale of family-centered acceptance that’s neither comical when it wants to be nor touching when it strives for pathos.

-Irwin Allen’s crowning achievement, and a shrine to all the bullshit behind Hollywood’s blockbuster franchises, The Towering Inferno continues to fascinate in spite of its riskless self.
+Irwin Allen’s crowning achievement, and a shrine to all the bullshit behind Hollywood’s blockbuster franchises.